Planning a vacation and wondering how long can betta fish go without food? You’re already in the “responsible fishkeeper” mindset!

-Betta fish can go 10 to 14 days without food, but there are a lot of factors that go along with this extended fasting period.
+Betta fish can go 10 to 14 days without food, but there are various factors that go along with this extended fasting period.

 How Long Can Betta Fish Go Without Food?
 3 Major Factors